-They might make landscaping jobs easier, but leaf blowers and gas-powered lawn and garden equipment can raise large amounts of dust and should be used sparingly.
-The best alternatives are a rake or broom.
+They might make that landscaping job easier, but leaf blowers and gas-powered lawn and garden equipment can raise large amounts of dust and should be used sparingly.
+The best alternatives are to use a rake or broom.

-For your reference, please visit the Maricopa County Air Quality Department’s leaf blower web page.
-You can also download the Leaf Blower Use brochure from the Arizona Department of Environmental Quality.
+For your reference, please visit the Maricopa County Air Quality Department’s leaf blower web page or download the Leaf Blower Use brochure from the Arizona Department of Environmental Quality.

 ATVs and Off Highway Vehicles

-Riding all-terrain vehicles, off-highway vehicles, dirt bikes and go-carts can make for fun family activities, but it is important that you know all applicable laws and ride in designated areas only.
-Riding ATVs or other off-road vehicles within an urban area such as in vacant lots or riverbeds is illegal in most cases.
-It can also raise huge amounts of dust creating significant health risks and causing air quality violations.
-Riders who violate the law are subject to fines and penalties.
-They also risk the physical and economic health of the rest of the 3.8 million residents of this region.
+Riding all terrain vehicles, off-highway vehicles, dirt bikes or go-carts can make for fun family activities, but it is important that you know all applicable laws and ride in designated areas only.
+Riding ATVs or other off-road vehicles within the urban area — such as in vacant lots or riverbeds — is not only illegal in most cases, it can raise huge amounts of dust, creating significant health risks and causing air quality violations.
+Riders who violate the law not only are subject to fines and penalties, they risk the physical and economic health of the rest of the 3.8 million residents of this region.

 Don’t Drive on Dirt

 Driving on dirt can kick up large clouds of dust that can spread out over large areas.
-It is best to avoid driving on dirt.
+The best rule of thumb is to avoid driving on dirt.
 If you must drive on dirt, drive slowly.

 Recently, unsupervised vacant lots have become a significant source of concern in our region.
 State law requires cities, towns and Maricopa County to prohibit parking or driving on non-dustproof surfaces such as vacant lots.
 Individuals and property owners are required to park vehicles on stabilized surfaces or those that have undergone approved dustproof paving methods.
-Approved methods include: asphaltic concrete, cement concrete, and “penetration treatment of bituminous material and seal coat of bituminous binder and a mineral aggregate,” or other stabilization methods approved by the city or town.
+(Approved methods include: asphaltic concrete, cement concrete, and “penetration treatment of bituminous material and seal coat of bituminous binder and a mineral aggregate,” or other stabilization methods approved by the city or town.)
 For your reference, click here to access Maricopa County P-27 – Vehicle Parking and Use on Unstabilized Vacant Lots Ordinance.

 Serious dust offenders can be reported to the Maricopa County Air Quality Department at 602-372-2703 or on the web via this link.